ternaustralia/dawe-rlp-vocabs/README.md

 ---

+## Issues

+If you find any inaccuracies, bugs or issues with the NRM controlled vocabularies, please see if there is an [existing issue](https://github.com/ternaustralia/dawe-rlp-vocabs/issues) for it.
+If the issue has not been reported yet, please consider creating a new issue for it at [New issue](https://github.com/ternaustralia/dawe-rlp-vocabs/issues/new).

 ## Pull requests

 A new pull request (PR) automatically runs all the tests and validations on the controlled vocabularies.
 If possible, fix any failing checks and wait for feedback and/or approval from maintainers.
 A PR always requires at least 1 maintainer who has approved it before it is merged into the `main` branch.